 Sometimes we all lose control.
 But if you feel that you have no say over your work and how you carry it out, it can lead to stress.
 If this sounds like you, discuss it with your boss, show your initiative where possible and ask for performance reviews to monitor your progress.
 Most employers don’t want to deal with the day-to-day issues of how work gets done, they just want to see results.

 Do you feel alone at work?
 Do you not have anyone you can talk to?
 This can lead to workplace stress similar to a bullied kid in the playground – and it’s nothing to be embarrassed about.
-This is where Business Pastors adds real value.
+This is where our Business Partners adds real value.
 It’s their job to ensure you’re supported and to ensure your voice is heard.

 For further information please contact P3 Business Care at firstname.lastname@example.org or Mobile 07449336606